Radarman 3rd Class. Sailor. Family Man. Knighted Santa. GranVida Resident.

 College Life and Married Life: Back on the Road Again

 He also married his college sweetheart, JoAnne.
 Richard, JoAnne and their three girls (including identical twins) loved to travel.
-They toured every national park in America, as well as England, Ireland, Scotland, Norway, the Panama Canal, Africa, Bali, Australia and the Orient.
-They sailed to the British Virgin Islands three times on his sailboat, the Captain Bligh.
+They toured every national park in America, as well as England, Ireland, Scotland, Norway, the Panama Canal, Africa, Bali and the Orient.
+They sailed to the British Virgin Islands three times on a sailboat.

 Helping to Land a Man on the Moon

-Because of his knowledge of electronics, Richard began working with unmanned launched rockets, before being chosen by Northrop to work as an engineer on the Apollo Space Program in Downey, California.
+Because of his knowledge of electronics, Richard began working with unmanned launched rockets, before being chosen by North American, which was bought by Rockwell, to work as a consultant on the Apollo Space Program in Downey, California.

 “I got to fraternize with all the engineers and all the astronauts.”